 5. Management of chronic fatigue: The only current recommendation from the European Association for the Study of the Liver (EASL) guideline is to seek and treat associated and alternative causes of fatigue (particularly anemia, hypothyroidism, and sleep disturbances) and to develop coping strategies.

-6. Liver transplantation is indicated in patients with symptomatic liver failure and features of portal hypertension who do not respond to medical treatment as well as in those with persistent and refractory pruritus, severe chronic fatigue markedly affecting daily activities, hepatocellular carcinoma (HCC) secondary to cirrhosis, or markers of disease severity (eg, persistent elevated bilirubin of 50 micromol/L [3 mg/dL]; or a high Model for End-Stage Liver Disease and Serum Sodium Concentration [MELDNa] score, eg, >15; available at mdcalc.com).
+6. Liver transplant is indicated in patients with symptomatic liver failure and features of portal hypertension who do not respond to medical treatment as well as in those with persistent and refractory pruritus, severe chronic fatigue markedly affecting daily activities, hepatocellular carcinoma (HCC) secondary to cirrhosis, or markers of disease severity (eg, persistent elevated bilirubin of 50 micromol/L [3 mg/dL]; or a high Model for End-Stage Liver Disease and Serum Sodium Concentration [MELDNa] score, eg, >15; available at mdcalc.com).

 1. Osteoporosis: Prophylaxis and treatment are necessary (see Osteoporosis).
 Measurements of bone mineral density every 2 years are indicated.

 2. Deficiency of fat-soluble vitamins (A, D, E, and K) due to malabsorption in advanced PBC (chronic hyperbilirubinemia): Administer appropriate vitamin supplements.

 3. HCC develops almost exclusively in patients with cirrhosis (~4% of women and ~20% of men).
 The incidence of HCC in patients with diagnosed PBC is 0.36 per 100 person-years.